 During the war, fashion focused on practical and functional clothing.
 Women often had to take on men’s roles in the workforce, which led to trousers becoming more widely accepted as everyday wear.
 Jumpsuits and overalls became popular workwear for women, especially for those working in factories or agriculture.
 Clothing was often made from durable materials like wool, cotton, and rayon, as luxurious fabrics like silk were used for war production (e.g., parachutes).

 Clothing rationing forced women to be creative with their wardrobes.
 The "Make Do and Mend" trend emerged, where old clothes were adapted or new garments were sewn from recycled materials.
+Clothing was often made from hard-wearing fabrics like cotton or rayon.
 Parachutes left by the soldiers on fields could be used as fabric for a wedding dress or underwear.
 Skirts became shorter to save fabric, often reaching the knee or just below.
 Long coats, simple blouses, and A-line skirts became the standard.
 People became very creative with hats, bags, and other accessories, using scraps of ribbon, fabric, buttons, and even telephone cords to give a personal touch.
+Because fo this, you often see creative, strange and at times obscure hats from the 1940s.

 Military uniforms had a major influence on fashion, especially with sharp shoulders and tailored silhouettes.
 Shoulder pads were popular, giving a distinctive silhouette with broad shoulders and a narrow waist.